nixcloud/pankat/README.md

 * implement comment system FIXME see example: https://www.reddit.com/r/golang/comments/1xbxzk/default_value_in_structs/
 * FIXME create a [[!pandocFormat mdwn]] plugin which makes more pandoc dialects available
+* write a links plugin
+* remove media/* and HTML documents where there is no reference to anymore (GC)

 ## content